juharris/dotnet-OptionsProvider/README.md

 }
 ```

+_Note: Do not put default values directly in the class because they cannot be overriden to `null`.
+Instead, put defaults in appsettings.json for clarity because it's easier to see them in configuration files instead of classes.
+Default values in appsettings.json cannot be overridden to `null` either.
+If a value needs to be set to `null` for a feature, then do not set a default in appsettings.json either._

 Now you want to start experimenting with different values deep within `MyConfiguration`.

 Create a **new** folder for configurations files, for this example, we'll call it `Configurations` and add some files to it.